About OSU Repair Fairs

 Repair Fairs are an event series sponsored by the student group Waste Watchers, a joint group of Campus Recycling and the Student Sustainability Initiative.

-In the 2016-17 academic year, fairs will be hosted once per term (November, February and May).
-Details vary each time, so stay tuned to this page for information about upcoming fairs.
+In the 2016-17 academic year, fairs were hosted once per term (November, February and May).
+Details for the coming year vary, so stay tuned to this page for information about upcoming fairs.

 Why Repair Fairs?

 We believe in providing a space that allows us to exchange ideas rather than dollars, developing people into fixers rather than consumers, and reusing materials rather than wasting them.
 We offer Repair Fairs to realize this vision.
 We believe you will benefit by: